Requirements for Remote Physicians in Nevada

 Once you have your license and are board certified, you can choose which type of virtual care position suits your needs and lifestyle in Las Vegas, Henderson, Reno, or anywhere else in the state.

 Before applying to telehealth jobs, here’s what you should know:

 Work-from-home physicians: Remote physicians must maintain the same standard of care as they would if they were seeing patients in person in an office setting.
-The key difference is that in telemedicine, you’ll use technology to complete synchronous (video) and asynchronous (chat) consultations.
+The key difference is that in telemedicine, you’ll use technology to complete synchronous (video or phone) and asynchronous (chat) consultations.
 Note that when practicing virtual care, you can only treat patients who are physically located in the state where you have a medical license.

 Additional training: The standard of patient care in telemedicine is the same as with in-person care, and you won’t need to complete any state-mandated training specific to remote care.
-Telehealth companies often offer training for clinicians, so you can learn how to use relevant technology and platforms, including best practices for good webside manner.
+Telehealth companies often offer onboarding for clinicians, so you can learn how to use relevant technology and platforms, including best practices for good webside manner.